VenturaLM/portfolio/README.md

 ## QA ENGINEER ACTIVITIES FOR REVIEWS SMART CONTRACTS AT [THE BLOCK TEMPLE](https://www.theblocktemple.com/) - (Work In Progress)

 The aim of this project is to create a trustless, blockchain-based review platform that enables authentic customer feedback, secured through Polygon network using smart contracts ensuring transparent and indelible reviews for enhanced credibility.
 Also creating a concept that uses Bitcoin network in conjunction with the previous project by creating Merkle-Trees and transacting its roots to the Bitcoin network without wasting block space.
-Aiming to expose in the Startup Pitch Contest at [BTC Prague](https://www.btcprague.com/) 2023.

 #### Technologies
 1. **Languages:** Solidity, Javascript.